-- A. Provide mental health services that are strengths-based, person-centered, safe, effective, timely and equitable, supported by friends, family, and the community; with an emphasis on promoting whole health, wellness, and recovery. - B. Collect sign-in sheets that capture participants that attended all trainings/workshops, support groups/healing circles, and/or related activities. - C. Collect BHSA demographic forms and pre/post evaluations for all trainings/workshops, support groups/healing circles, and/or related activities. - D. Maintain documentation/charting (course sign-in sheets, pre/post surveys/evaluations, monthly reports, etc.) according to industry standards and strength-based practices. - E. Provide information that communicates how mental health beneficiaries can access 24/7 services (e.g. crisis stabilization unit phone number and after-hours phone lines for full service partnerships) when medically necessary. - F. Provide information (including brochures, postings in lobby, after-hours voicemail message, etc.) that communicates how mental health beneficiaries can access 24/7 services (e.g. crisis stabilization unit phone number and after-hours phone lines for full service partnerships) when medically necessary. - G. All media related to services provided through contract and provided to the public must include a reference to the Solano County Board of Supervisors, Health and Social Services and include the County logo; any programs also funded by the Mental Health Services Act as the sponsors must also include the BHSA logo. - H. Representatives from the Contractor organization must make efforts to attend the monthly local Mental Health Advisory Board meeting, quarterly BHSA Partner meetings, and participate in the community planning stakeholder meetings, including those for the BHSA Annual Update or Three-Year Plan, planning for housing services, suicide prevention planning, etc.
+- C. Make coordination of service care an integral part of service delivery which includes providing education and support to health plan members/family members as well as consulting with community partners including but not limited to: other behavioral health service providers; physical care providers; schools (if appropriate); etc. - D. Maintain case documentation according to industry standards and strengths-based best practices. - E. Designate at least one employee to maintain an active user license for Solano's Homeless Management Information System (HMIS); collect HMIS Release of Information (ROI) forms for each participant; and ensure timely entry of all admissions and discharges ("program intakes" and "program exits") into the system.
+Additionally, by no later than the start of November 2025, begin entering service data for each participant into HMIS. - F. Provide information (including brochures, postings in lobby, after-hours voicemail message, etc.) that communicates how mental health plan members can access 24/7 services (e.g. crisis stabilization unit phone number, suicide prevention hotline and after-hours phone lines for FSPs for participants who are open to and FSP program) when medically necessary. - G. All media related to services provided through contract and provided to the public must include a reference to the Solano County Board of Supervisors, Health and Social Services and include the County logo; any programs also funded by the BHSA as the sponsors must also include the BHSA logo. - H. Representatives from the Contractor organization must make efforts to attend the monthly local Mental Health Advisory Board meeting, and participate in the BHSA community program planning meetings, including those for the BHSA Annual Update or Three-Year Plan, BHSA Innovation projects, planning for housing services, suicide prevention planning, etc.

-3. PERFORMANCE MEASURES
+4. PERFORMANCE MEASURES